Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 Let us delete record two under Primary Key 2.
 Since your working on record 1 navigate to your URL and change the id from `...id=1` to `..id = 2`, Refresh your browser.

-Click `Delete` button.
-You will get a confirmation pop up .
+Click the `Delete` button.
+You will get a confirmation pop-up.
 Click OK.

-You will have only one record as shown in the figure below..
-Record is deleted in the database as well.
+You will have only one record as shown in the figure below.
+The record is deleted in the database as well.

 ![delete](delete.png)

 Wow!… CRUD operations completed.👏

-To see the files generated by GII for functionality of CRUD, open :
+To see the files generated by GII for the functionality of CRUD, open :

 - views-`htdocs>CRUD>frontend>views>student`